After rival Uber, China taxi app Didi Kuaidi showcases gains to investors

 BEIJING China's dominant taxi-hailing app Didi Kuaidi told shareholders on Friday it had three times the number of daily private car trips than Uber Technologies Inc just weeks after its U.S. rival boasted of similar successes in a letter to investors.

-Didi Kuaidi, which controls 80 percent of China's private car hailing market and whose parent company is Xiaoju Kuaizhi, last week started to raise at least $1.5 billion from investors, the letter said.
+Didi Kuaidi, which controls 80 percent of China's taxi-hailing market and whose parent company is Xiaoju Kuaizhi, last week started to raise at least $1.5 billion from investors, the letter said.
 The fundraising amount could rise to $2 billion due to strong demand, in a deal that values the company at $15 billion, people familiar with the matter told Reuters.

 That valuation is lower than the at least $40 billion valuation for Uber, which in its June 12 letter to shareholders said it plans to invest more than $1 billion in China to rev up growth in the world's second largest economy.